The ChubbChubbs!: Cancelled adaptations

 A feature-length animated film and a television series based on the short were in development in 2003 at Sony Pictures Animation.
-Dan Wilson and Dave Gilbreth had been hired to write the film's screenplay, but since then, there has been no further news about the projects.
+Dan Wilson and Dave Gilbreth were hired to write the film's screenplay, but since then, there has been no further news about the projects.

 Sequel

-A sequel, The ChubbChubbs Save Xmas, was theatrically released on August 8, 2007, along with TriStar Pictures Daddy Day Camp, and was produced by Columbia Pictures and Sony Pictures Animation.
+A sequel, The ChubbChubbs Save Xmas, was theatrically released on August 8, 2007, along with TriStar Pictures' Daddy Day Camp, reissued with Surf's Up, and was produced by Columbia Pictures and Sony Pictures Animation.